 It’s worth pointing out: Keeping Curtain Club alive for 21 years is no small accomplishment.
 As other legacy, long-running Deep Ellum venues like Trees, Club Dada, Prophet Bar and The Door either closed for stretches or moved to new locations, Curtain Club remained.
-While many in recent years have been all too keen to poke fun at at Curtain Club’s somewhat throwback reliance on traditional rock bands in its booking methodology — probably an unfair criticism as, in the last few years in particular, the club has started opening up its stage to outside talent buyers with broader tastes and established itself among the more hip-hop-friendly rooms in the neighborhood — there is pride to be had in being the longest continuously operating music venue in Dallas’ best-known music neighborhood.
+While many in recent years have been all too keen to poke fun at at Curtain Club’s somewhat throwback reliance on traditional rock bands in its booking methodology — probably an unfair criticism as, in the last few years in particular, the club has started opening up its stage to outside talent buyers with broader tastes and established itself among the more hip-hop-friendly rooms in the neighborhood — there is pride to be had in being the longest continuously operating music venue located in the heart of Dallas’ best-known music neighborhood.

 “Somehow or another,” Simmons says, “we always survived.”

 Then, on Halloween weekend of last year, all that began to change.
 A fight broke out at the intersection of Main Street and Crowdus Street, right in front of the venue.
 Shots were fired.
 The police responded in full force.
 And, according to Simmons, Asana got scared off of its verbal agreement to let Curtain Club keep operating out of its space.
 Almost immediately, the property owners reached out and told Simmons that it had no interest in extending Curtain Club’s lease agreement beyond its end-of-June expiration date.